ifelipebj/PrometheeTools/README.md

 - `Preference Threshold` is the preference threshold for the criterion.
 - `Objective` specifies whether the criterion's objective is to maximize ("max") or minimize ("min").
-- `Weight` represents the weight of the criterion in the analysis.The sum of the weights of all criteria must be equal to 1.
+- `Weight` represents the weight of the criterion in the analysis.
+The sum of the weights of all criteria must be equal to 1.

 The preference and indifference thresholds depend on the type of function selected.
-The preference threshold is non-zero for alL functions except for "usual" and "u-shaped".
+The preference threshold is non-zero for all functions except for "usual" and "u-shaped".
 The indifference threshold is non-zero for "linear", "level" and "u-shaped" functions.